Alternative Dispute Resolution for the 10th JD Suffolk County

 Whom would a litigant or attorney contact to confirm when and where to appear or with questions?

-Language is not a barrier to participation in the program.
-Currently, language interpreters are available to the Suffolk County Matrimonial Mediation Program.
+Currently, we employ two Spanish speaking mediators.
+In addition, upon proper notice, language interpreters are available to the Suffolk County Matrimonial Mediation Program.

 Cost to litigants?